betteriot/betteriot-principles/README.md

 ## Transparency

-### 16. The vendor MUST make explicit to the user what the implications of substantially changing usage of the device are.
+### 16. The vendor MUST make explicit the legal implications of substantially changing device usage.

-    Assessment criteria: Include on product or packaging.
-Use our labelling system.
+Assessment: The vendor submits links to user documentation explaining the (secondary) legal implications of changing how the device is used, or taking it offline.

+Example: Turning off a car's blackbox on the race track might lead to increased insurance fees.

-### 17. The vendor MUST be explicit as to the expected duration of terms of service
+### 17. The vendor MUST make explicit for how long the connected product is expected to work.

-    Assessment criteria: Include on product or packaging.
-Use our labelling system.
+Assessment: The vendor submits links to user documentation stating the expected service life of the connected product.

-### 18. If the vendor wants to change the length of the term of service, it MUST first ask permission from the user.
+### 18. The vendor MUST ask permission from users before changing the terms of service.

-    Assessment criteria: Terms & conditions changes are communicated to users and their permission is sought explicitly.
+Assessment: The vendor submits proof that terms & conditions changes are communicated to users and their permission is sought explicitly.

-### 19. The vendor MUST inform the user about firmware upgrades.
+### 19. The vendor MUST inform users about substantial firmware upgrades.

-    Assessment criteria: An automated message should be generated or an alert to remind users how to implement a change in firmware.
+Assessment: The vendor submits a link to a blog or feed or other public, auditable trail of firmware revisions.

 ## Security